mrkvon/developing-distributed-app/my-profile.md

 # Show my profile

-_we look what's at webId * triples, triples, triples * fetch my data with inrupt library * fetch my photo * it's annoying, isn't it?_
+_we look what's at webId * triples, triples, triples * fetch my data with inrupt library * fetch my photo * it's annoying, isn't it? * how to ask a graph for data_

-_how we fetch user's profile data - photo, name, about_

 ## Intro: Look at webId

 When we initialized login, we received the signed-in user's (yours) webId.
 It's a url which in Linked Data world represents you.
-It looks something like `https://myusername.solidcommunity.net/profile/card#me`.
+It looks something like [`https://myusername.solidcommunity.net/profile/card#me`](https://myusername.solidcommunity.net/profile/card#me).
 And in Linked Data world, when you go to that url, you should get some info about that person (you) in RDF format.

 So we'll do just that.
 After app gets initialized (with `handleIncomingRedirect`), we take the webId and we look at that url (dereference it, do we call it that?).
 But we don't do it in simple way.
 We use another inrupt's library, `@inrupt/solid-client`.